 Guns can be very expensive, especially chrome ones.
 Chrome is an expensive, high-quality, stainless brand of silver.
 Even though it’s meant to be stainless, it can sometimes tarnish much like silver will.
 Needless to say, if the gun is stored in a dusty place or is handled a lot, it will eventually need to be cleaned.
 Cleaning a gun is, for the most part, a simple procedure.

-Take the vinegar or baking soda and make up a mixture of 2 parts of water to 1 part of the cleaning agent.
-You'll need vinegar or baking soda.
-Vinegar cleans better, but baking soda is less harsh on the chrome.
+Take the vinegar or baking soda and make up a mixture of two parts water to one part of the cleaning agent.
+You’ll need vinegar or baking soda.
+Vinegar cleans better but baking soda is less harsh on the chrome.
 So it really depends on how bad your gun is tarnished.